Arizona Water Storage

 Despite the seemly never-ending drought, Arizona does have a monsoon season.
 From June to September, Arizona has higher humidity, leading to thunderstorms, flooding, dust storms, and more severe weather.
 The eastern and southeastern areas of Arizona receive half their annual rainfall during this four month period.
 Municipalities and residents try to store as much water as possible during the Arizona monsoon season to help drought mitigation later in the year.

 Tucson offers rebates to help residents subsidize the installation of rainwater collection systems for the purpose of plant irrigation.
 The Tucson rainwater harvesting program includes a free required workshop and project planning help.
 Residents and small businesses can receive up to $2,000 dollars, plus save money on their water bills.
 Rainwater harvesting also reduces flooding and erosion by keeping more rainwater on-site.
-GEI Works has Rainwater Collection Systems and Tanks ready to help with Tucson rainwater harvesting or anywhere within the state.
+Water Storage Tanks has Rainwater Collection Systems and Tanks ready to help with Tucson rainwater harvesting or anywhere within the state.

 *Ask us about financing options!